Web Scraping Target.com: How to Scrape Product Details Using Python Requests

 Extracting the details

-Begin by parsing the contents using BeautifulSoup.
+Begin extracting details by parsing the contents using BeautifulSoup.
 Then, you can locate and extract the required details, which will be inside a script element.

 soup = BeautifulSoup(pResponse.text)

-Analyzing the HTML source code reveals that the product details are inside a script element with a variable __TGT_DATA__,
+To locate the script element, you need to analyze the HTML code, which tells you that the product details are inside a script element with a variable __TGT_DATA__,

 Therefore, to find the script element containing the product details,